 For experienced riders, an equine volunteer project option is offered.
 You will contribute to conservancy management from horseback in the mornings, along with Judy, the matriarch of the park, and will join with the volunteer group in the afternoons.
 Riding allows you to be even closer to the animals as they are not afraid of horses.

-You will be accommodated in a comfortable farm style thatched house in the heart of the conservancy designed for 12 volunteers.
+– You can either be accommodated in a comfortable farm style thatched house in the heart of the conservancy designed for 12 volunteers.
 Situated on the peaceful shores of a large dam, the view is quite unique.
 The house consists of five large and welcoming bedrooms with a variety of different bedding arrangements to suit your individual requirements and has 2 inside bathrooms and 3 outside.

 Three home-style meals will be prepared for you and the laundry can be done at least once a week.